Levitator1/cross-gcc/README.md

 that doesn't seem to be the case.
 Maybe there is some clash between the software implementation and stubs used to calculate on hardware.
 Who knows.

-Anyway, this method expects you to have some means of acquiring a "sysroot" for your target architecture.
+Anyway, this method expects you to have some means of acquiring headers and libraries for your target system to construct a sysroot.
 Probably the simplest way to do that is to install (via apt-get or other package manager, etc.) all of the libraries and headers you need on an example of the target system.
 Now you have a target filesystem tree containing a live installation of libc and other libraries, if you wish, like GTK and so forth.
+There are two scripts provided to facilitate copying the relevant sysroot files from a live system.

-Note that I simply chose the latest version of each software package which was available at the time, and found this particular configuration to work.
+Note that I simply chose the latest version of each dependency package which was available at the time, and found this particular configuration to work.
 There's probably any number of other dependency combinations that will also work.

 # Step 0: Clone the project and create a working directory
 	git clone https://github.com/Levitator1/cross-gcc.git
-	mkdir gcc-cross-build
+	mkdir cross-gcc-build
-	cd gcc-cross-build
+	cd cross-gcc-build

 # Step 1: Build a target binutils: